How To Start a Nonprofit in Illinois

 - How the organization spent the gifts it received, including spending on professional fundraisers

-- How much the organization's three highest-paid employees were paid
+- How much the organization paid its three highest-paid employees

-- The value of the organization's assets and liability at the end of the year
+- The value of the organization's assets and liability at the end of the fiscal year

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help